kellianoy/RL-RAINBOW/README.md

 # Implementation of Rainbow: Combining Improvements in Deep Reinforcement Learning

-This is a Reinforcement Learning porject from two students of Ecole Polytechnique / IP Paris.
+This is a Reinforcement Learning project from two students of Ecole Polytechnique / IP Paris.

 ## Authors